lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 ## Singing Voice Conversion (SVC)

 The study of [Voice Conversion](https://paperswithcode.com/task/voice-conversion) aims to modify speech audio to make it sound like a different person is speaking.
-It has legitimate applications in speech therapy, accessibility, and entertainment.
-However, it also has massive potential for misuse: identity theft, fraud, and starting world wars.
+It has legitimate applications in speech therapy, accessibility, entertainment and many other domains.
+It also has massive potential for misuse, like identity theft, fraud, and starting world wars.

 As the name suggests, singing voice conversion, or SVC, is about taking vocals and making them sound like a different singer.
 It's just voice conversion + pitch.

 The popularity of SVC has taken off in recent months, with Discord channels forming to allow people to share artist models and datasets, as well as tips for training models and inference.
 Social networks are full of AI covers, like [Biggie rapping the song N.Y.
-State of Mind](https://www.youtube.com/watch?v=IFb5DQHP05I) and [new bangers by Drake](https://www.youtube.com/watch?v=JSSSa62LZZY), which he has no involvement in and is sure to be taken down.
+State of Mind](https://www.youtube.com/watch?v=IFb5DQHP05I) and [new bangers by Drake](https://www.youtube.com/watch?v=JSSSa62LZZY), which he has no involvement in and are sure to be taken down.

 The most widely used implementation of SVC is from a repository called [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc), whose name is a blend of [SoftVC](https://github.com/bshall/soft-vc) and [VITS](https://github.com/jaywalnut310/vits).
 Some alternative implements like [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/README.en.md) exist, which improves training speed and requires less training data.